mindfultatiana/filelinker/README.md

 <img width="1178" height="353" alt="Screenshot 2025-08-22 021817" src="https://github.com/user-attachments/assets/2dfcfb85-646b-4b3a-9760-1ffa9d537a2b" />

 ## Instructions
-1. Create a folder that is called filelinker
+1. Create a folder that is called FileLinker (or whatever you want your file path folder name to be)
 2. Load folders or files you want downloadable in the folder
 3. Update the script with the appropriate path
 ```